 30 ways to support your neighbors this holiday season

 Sometimes, the needs of the world can seem insurmountable, but one good act often leads to another.
 Not to mention that the simple act of helping someone else can, in turn, help oneself.
-Stacker has compiled a list of 30 ways to help your neighbors this holiday season.
-It researched ideas from around the web, including those from Charity Navigator, GoFundMe, Do Something, Monster, and Helping Americans Find Help.
+Stacker has compiled a list of 30 ways to help your neighbors this holiday season, researching ideas from around the web, including those from Charity Navigator, GoFundMe, Do Something, Monster, and Helping Americans Find Help.
 There’s a mix of virtual, remote, and on-site opportunities so everyone can find a cause that fits their comfort level during these trying times.

 While there are hundreds of organized international, national, and local charities, sometimes the fastest way to help your neighbor is to simply offer.
 Hyper-local assistance means calling neighbors, businesses, and churches in your immediate neighborhood and asking how you might be able to help.